8.3

 Accommodation, meals, prices

-Ashbourne College does not have its own residence for students: rooms are rented in the nearest partner dormitories or a hospitable host family is selected.
+Ashbourne College does not have its own residences for students: rooms are rented in the nearest partner dormitories or a hospitable host family is selected.

-1) Residences with which the college cooperates (twenty-four-hour protection of the whole territory):
+Residences that the college cooperates with (24-hour security of the entire territory):

-• Queen Alexandra House - a women's home in 10-12 minutes walk from the educational building (capacity for up to 100 people).
-Cozy single rooms with private facilities, Internet access and WiFi, common living rooms for relaxation, piano classes and computer labs, kitchens and laundries are on each floor.
-Meals are organized for an extra charge in a common light, spacious dining room (half board on weekdays, full board on weekends).
+• Queen Alexandra House is a women's house 10-12 minutes walk from the academic building (capacity up to 100 people).
+Cozy single rooms with amenities, Internet access, Wi-Fi, shared lounge areas for relaxation, piano classes, computer labs, kitchens, laundry rooms on each floor.
+Meals are provided for an additional fee in the shared bright, spacious dining room (half board on weekdays, full board on weekends).

-All families and homes with which the college cooperates, have been carefully selected and constantly checked by the school staff - a personal guardian will look after the student (we will help you to find the right agency with an irreproachable reputation).
-Students are offered half board meals (breakfast + dinner) - they can dine at numerous cafes and restaurants near the college: dinner at Kensington High Street will cost about 3-5 pounds.
+All the families with whom the college cooperates have been carefully selected and are constantly checked by the school staff.
+A personal guardian will also look after the child (we will help you choose the right agency with an impeccable reputation).
+Students are offered half-board meals (breakfast + dinner), they dine in numerous cafes and restaurants near the college.

 Subjects and sports